nealpalmer/UsbJoy/README.md

 - About $1 for circuit board+cpu+connector.
 About $2 per illuminated arcade button.
 - Designed to solder directly to 30mm illuminated arcade buttons. [amazon EG-Starts Illuminated 30mm](https://www.amazon.com/EG-STARTS-Illuminated-Buttons-Raspberry/dp/B01N11BDX9) [Aliexpress 30mm](https://www.aliexpress.us/item/3256804217382377.html) [Coin/1P/2P](https://www.aliexpress.us/item/2251832825468632.html) [AutoRGB](https://www.aliexpress.us/item/3256805580977933.html) [50pack 28mm](https://www.aliexpress.us/item/3256805775007172.html) [Free ship $10](https://www.aliexpress.us/item/2251832849688596.html)
 - NOTE: 24mm illuminated buttons don't work, the pins are too close together and the button binds when the board is connected (unless you pre-bend the pins).
 And they are only 1mm smaller diameter for the nut, so no reason to use them.
 - Other buttons could be used.
-Just solder the to switch pins to the button, and the LED pins to an LED+Resistor.
+Just solder the switch pins to the button, and the LED pins to an LED+Resistor.
 - 3-pin interface (5V, signal, GND)
 - Some solder jumpers can be filled, and some jumpers cut to turn a smart button into a dumb button (i.e. no 5V present).
 - State of the led_option is stored in UsbJoy, and associated with the port.
 So the buttons don't have to store their operational state.